-- Graduates will conduct, analyze, and interpret experimental results to improve process.
+- Graduates will conduct, analyze, and interpret experimental results to improve the process.

-- Graduates will be able to conduct information searching and processing and develop the ability for lifetime-learning.
+- Graduates will be able to conduct information searching and processing and develop the ability for lifelong learning.

 - Graduates will be able to plan and execute project work to achieve the expected goals.

 - Graduates will be able to communicate and function effectively and positively in team settings.

 - Graduates will be able to appreciate ethnic, cultural, and religious diversity.

 - Graduates will be able to articulate the value and role of professional organizations and the responsibility each engineering technology professional has to contribute to the profession through active membership in these organizations and through community service.

 - Graduates will be able to understand and uphold professional, ethical, and social responsibilities.

 Demonstrate the ability to complete work in a timely manner.

 DEGREE PLAN INFORMATION